dudleyf/xl/README.md

 Xl
 ==

-This is a library for reading and writing Excel OOXML files, based on [openpyxl][opxl].
+A library for reading and writing Excel OOXML files based on [openpyxl][opxl].
-It's a pretty direct port, so much of it is still pythonic.
-I expect the interface (and implementation) will change drastically before it's all said and done.
+It was a quick hack, and I'm not currently using it.
+I may or may not start working on it again someday.
-It's brand new, so it's likely buggy, possibly unusable, and certainly incomplete.
+It's likely buggy, possibly unusable, and certainly incomplete.
 Also it has a stupid name.

 Usage